kodendaal/kodendaal.github.io/_posts/2025-10-28-surrogates_optimization.md

 * **Adaptive Learning** — Bayesian optimization that selects new samples based on model uncertainty.

-**Note: If the embedded Huggingface Spaces are not loaded properly or if you are viewing this on a mobile device, please click on the usecase links directly.**
+## <span style="color:red">**Note: If the embedded Huggingface Spaces are not loaded properly or if you are viewing this on a mobile device, please click on the usecase links directly or refresh page.**</span>

 ---